pyroll-project/pyroll-jmak-recrystallization/docs/docs.md

 X_\mathrm{MRX} = 1 - \exp \left[ \lg \frac{1}{2} \left( \frac{t}{t_{0.5}} \right)^n \right]
 $$

-The time of half recrystallisation is given as:
+The time of half recrystallization is given as:

 $$
 t_{0.5} = a_1 \cdot \varphi^{a_2} \cdot D_\mathrm{in}^{a_3} \cdot Z^{a_4} \cdot \exp \left[ -\frac{Q}{RT} \right]